 - c.
-As the statute notes, goods used and services performed primarily and customarily in pre- production and postproduction are qualifying expenses.
+As the statute notes, goods used and services performed primarily and customarily in preproduction and post-production are qualifying expenses.
 The statute also specifically excludes certain typical production costs, however, such as financing, marketing and production insurance costs. - d.
-The cost of the CPA's Compliance Audit and its creation of the Report is not a qualifying expense because, but for the Grant Award, these services would not be customarily performed in postproduction.
+The cost of the CPA's Compliance Audit and its creation of the Report is not a qualifying expense because, but for the Grant Award, these services would not be customarily performed in post-production.

-A.4 QUALIFYING COMPENSATION, WAGES OR PAYMENTS
+A.5 QUALIFYING COMPENSATION, WAGES OR PAYMENTS

-- 1. If a payment is made for wages or compensation to an individual for whom no withholding taxes have been remitted, it is not a qualifying expense.
+1. If a payment is made for wages or compensation to an individual for whom no withholding taxes have been remitted, it is not a qualifying expense.
 The only exception to this rule is if the CPA determines, after reviewing N.C.
 Gen. Ch.
 105, Art.
-4A and applying the IRS independent contractor test and any related guidance by the North Carolina Department of Revenue, that the payment payment represents а to а true service provider/independent contractor. - 2.
-If the CPA identifies a payment for wages or compensation to an individual for whom no withholdings have been remitted, the relevant payor (whether the Production Company, payroll company or loan-out company registered to do business in North Carolina) can always remit the withholdings, thereby converting the payment into a qualifying expense. - 3.
-Payroll companies or Production Companies must remit taxes on their payments to out-of-state loanout companies that are not registered to do business in North Carolina. - 4.
+4A and applying the IRS independent contractor test and any related guidance by the North Carolina Department of Revenue, that the payment represents a payment to a true service provider/independent contractor.

+- 2. If the CPA identifies a payment for wages or compensation to an individual for whom no withholdings have been remitted, the relevant payor (whether the Production Company, payroll company or loan-out company registered to do business in North Carolina) can always remit the withholdings, thereby converting the payment into a qualifying expense. - 3.
+Payroll companies or Production Companies must remit taxes on their payments to out-of-state loan-out companies that are not registered to do business in North Carolina. - 4.
 Only the first \$1 million of each individual's compensation and wages will count towards the qualifying expenses total.

-A.5 QUALIFYING PAYMENTS FOR EMPLOYEE FRINGE BENEFIT CONTRIBUTIONS
+A.6 QUALIFYING PAYMENTS FOR EMPLOYEE FRINGE BENEFIT CONTRIBUTIONS

-- 1. In order for a payment for an employee fringe benefit contribution to be a qualifying expense, it must relate exclusively to compensation or wages for work performed on the production in North Carolina. - Additionally, to determine whether a payment is a qualifying expense for an employee fringe benefit contribution, the CPA must determine whether the payment is for an "employee."
+- 1. In order for a payment for an employee fringe benefit contribution to be a qualifying expense, it must relate exclusively to compensation or wages for work performed on the production in North Carolina. - 2.
+Additionally, to determine whether a payment is a qualifying expense for an employee fringe benefit contribution, the CPA must determine whether the payment is for an "employee."
 For employee fringe benefits under the statute, an employee is "a person who is employed for consideration and whose wages are subject to withholding under Article 4A of Chapter 105 of the General Statutes."
 N.C.
-Gen. Stat. § 143B-437.02A(b)(2).
+Gen. Stat. § 143B-437.02B(b)(2). - 3.
+If it so qualifies, an employee fringe benefit payment can include health insurance, pension and other employee fringe benefit contributions by the Production Company.
+The CPA must be certain to distinguish any such payment from required federal or State tax payments, however.